 - ArcTool box

 You can see that at the ends that there are not enough points the triangulation stays poor, but where the streets are, consistency remains.

-I could also notice that because of their innocence, in this uprising the boys erred by not keeping the elevation in a change of the apparatus.
-Salvable error, by interpolation of nearby points but the observation can be had in time to make the corrective.
-Also, suggest that in the first two georeferencing points use the elevation coordinate provided by the GPS and enough distance to reduce the rotation error due to the GPS inaccuracy.
+I could also notice that due to their innocence, in this lift the boys erred by not conserving the lift in a change of the apparatus.
+Savable error, by interpolation of nearby points but the observation can be had in time to make the corrective.
+Also suggest that in the first two georeference points they use the elevation coordinate provided by the GPS and sufficient distance to reduce the rotation error due to the inaccuracy of the GPS.